-th) annual Arkansas Heritage Celebration of Black History Month was presented by local author Jason Irby on Saturday, February 23, 2019.
+The fourth (4th) annual Arkansas Heritage Celebration of Black History Month was presented by local author Jason Irby on Saturday, February 23, 2019.

-The Integrators“.
+This year’s theme was “The Integrators“.
 Presentations were given by students who integrated schools from around the state of Arkansas.
 High School integrators included:

 On Saturday, February 23, 2019, Jason Irby will present the Fourth Annual Arkansas Heritage Celebration of Black History.
-This year’s theme is
+This year’s theme is The Integrators.

 Scheduled to make presentations are representatives from the following Arkansas high schools:

-Students from L. W. Sullivan High School integrated into Morrilton High School
+- Students from L. W. Sullivan High School integrated into Morrilton High School

-Students from J. S. Walker High School integrated into Willie K. Hocker High School
+- Students from J. S. Walker High School integrated into Willie K. Hocker High School

-Students from Howard County High School integrated into Saratoga High School
+- Students from Howard County High School integrated into Saratoga High School

 Legend Among Us Honorees